linea-it/occultation-hs/userdocs/pages/tutorial/tutorial.rst

 |

-Finally to fit the models in our curve we use the LC fit.
+Finally, we use the LC fit to fit the models in our curve.
 Make sure the initial and end time from the occultation are correct.

 Observers
 ----------

-For each light curve we have, of course, an observer that captured the data.
+For each light curve, we have an observer that captures the data.
 It is now time to add this information.
-In the observer page we can set their information, create a new observer and add their coordinates and altitude.
-For the coordinate, a lot of formats are accepted but note that North and East are considered positive.
-In doubt, consider using  ∓12 34 56.78 (degrees, minutes and seconds) as the format.
+On the observer page, we can set their information, create a new observer and add their coordinates and altitude.
+For the coordinate, many formats are accepted but note that North and East are considered positive.
+In doubt, consider using  ∓12 34 56.78 (degrees, minutes, and seconds) as the format.

 |